Return to Travel Guidelines

 Q: What health and safety guidelines have you put in place?

-A: We have developed health and safety guidelines informed by the latest recommendations of the U.S. Centers for Disease Control and Prevention, international and destination health authorities, trusted local contacts, and other travel industry guidance.
+We have worked with our partner, Putney Student Travel, to develop health and safety guidelines informed by the latest recommendations of the U.S. Centers for Disease Control and Prevention (CDC), international and destination health authorities, trusted local contacts, and other travel industry guidance.
 We also closely monitor the U.S. Department of State travel advisories, the guidance of government officials around the world, and major media outlets so that we can quickly and effectively respond to potential travel restrictions or policy changes in the destinations we visit.
 Our approach is particular to each destination, meeting or exceeding the minimum requirements of each country or locality.
+In addition, we recommend that all students consult their physician for best practices to keep you safe and healthy before, during, and after your trip.

-Students should anticipate the following health and safety measures when traveling with Smithsonian Student Travel.
+Students should anticipate the following health and safety measures when traveling on a Smithsonian Student Journey.
 Prior to departure, we will share the most current COVID-19 considerations, information, and expectations with students and families.

 - Strict adherence to handwashing and personal hygiene.

-- Wearing face masks in public, when in close proximity to others who are not part of our group, and anytime as required by local guidelines, destination partners, or Smithsonian Student Travel.
+- Wearing face masks in public when in close proximity to others who are not part of our group as required by local guidelines, destination partners, or Smithsonian Student Travel.

 - Physical distancing to the greatest extent possible when in public and when around others who are not part of our group.

 A: Yes, it could.
-If we cancel a program and you choose not to switch to another 2021 program, we will refund 100% of your tuition payment and application fee.
-That said, we are optimistic about the ability to travel in summer 2021.
+If we cancel a program before departure and you are not interested in a second choice, we will refund 100% of your tuition payment and application fee.

 Q: What if my program is forced to end early while in the field?

-A: If for health or safety reasons we decide it’s best to end a program early, we will refund prorated room and board expenses.
+A: If we decide it’s best to end a program early, we will refund prorated room and board expenses that we are able to recover.

 Q: Can I purchase travel insurance?

 A: Yes.
 We highly recommend purchasing Trip Cancellation insurance.
-We will share information about a policy (including a Cancel For Any Reason option) at additional cost once students are accepted.
+We will offer a policy (including a Cancel For Any Reason benefit) at additional cost once students are accepted.